iobroker-community-adapters/ioBroker.bosesoundtouch/README.md

 Bose SoundTouch adapter for ioBroker IoT platform

-## Usage
+## Control States
-The following objects can be written:
+To control your speaker, the following objects can be written:

 | State          | Description |
 | :---           | :---        |